I have written extensively about closing sales on the telephone in the past.

 When Emailing Difficult To Contact Prospects

-- Use an intriguing attention getting subject line.
+- Use intriguing attention-getting subject lines.

 - Make your message clear.